lxdangerdoll/mindcraft-chrome-extension/readme.md

-# **MindCraft // Aegis Sanctuary 🦊**
+# **MindCraft // Aegis Sanctuary 🐇**

 **"The Server is Not the Territory."**

 MindCraft is a Chrome Extension that reclaims your "New Tab" page from the noise of the algorithm.
-It transforms your browser into a **Sanctuary**—a dashboard for focus, truth auditing, and mild behavioral modification.
+It transforms your browser into a **Sanctuary**—a dashboard for focus, truth auditing, and **Symbiotic Learning.**

 *"I learned that the world was a code, and I could rewrite it."* — The Architect